-32.8.7.1 Where a decision has been made to introduce major changes in the organisation structure that are likely to have significant effects on employees, the Group Manager will notify the employees who may be affected and the Unions to which they belong.
+33.5.1 Where a decision has been made to introduce major changes in the organisation structure that are likely to have significant effects on employees, the Group Manager will notify the employees who may be

-32.8.7.2 The Group Manager and the Unions will discuss the most appropriate method of filling new positions that may be created under the new structure.
-This would involve seeking expressions of interest from internal staff for all new positions created and/or advertising the vacancies externally.

-32.8.7.3 The General Manager will make the final decision after consideration of equity and overall staffing issues.
+- affected and the Unions to which they belong. - 33.5.2 The Group Manager and the Unions will discuss the most appropriate method of filling new positions that may be created under the new structure.
+This would involve seeking expressions of interest from internal staff for all new positions created and/or advertising the vacancies externally. - 33.5.3 The General Manager will make the final decision after consideration of equity and overall staffing issues.

-33. Termination of Employment and Redeployment due to Redundancy
+34. Termination of Employment and Redeployment due to Redundancy

-The purpose of this provision outlines the process that is followed when Council terminates an employee's employment or redeploys an employee due to redundancy.
+AT A GLANCE The purpose of this provision outlines the process that is followed when Council terminates an employee's employment or redeploys an employee due to redundancy.

-- 33.1 Notice of Termination due to Redundancy - 33.1.1 Five weeks' notice to terminate or pay in lieu thereof shall be given. - 33.1.2 Where an employee is to be terminated because of the introduction of technology the employee shall be entitled to the following:

-33.1.2.1 Three months' notice of termination.

-33.1.2.2 Payment in lieu of the notice in paragraph 32.5.2.1 above.
-Provided that employment may be terminated by part of the period of notice specified and part payment in lieu thereof.

-33.1.2.3 Notice or payment of notice under this paragraph shall be deemed to be service with the Council for the purposes of calculating leave entitlements under this Agreement.
+- Notice of Termination due to Redundancy 34.1 - 34.1.1 Five weeks' notice to terminate or pay in lieu thereof shall be given. - 34.1.2 Where an employee is to be terminated because of the introduction of technology the employee shall be entitled to the following: - 34.1.2.1 Three months' notice of termination. - 34.1.2.2 Payment in lieu of the notice in sub-clause 34.1.1 above.
+Provided that employment may be terminated by part of the period of notice specified and part payment in lieu thereof. - 34.1.2.3 Notice or payment of notice under this paragraph shall be deemed to be service with the Council for the purposes of calculating leave entitlements under this Agreement. - 34.1.3 Notice shall not commence until at least 28 days after the final endorsement by the Senior Leadership Team or Council, whichever is applicable. - 34.2 Notice to Centrelink

-- 33.1.3 Notice shall not commence until at least 28 days after the final endorsement by the Executive Leadership Team or Council, whichever is applicable. - 33.2 Notice to Centrelink - 33.2.1 Where a decision has been made to terminate employees, the Council shall notify Centrelink as soon as possible giving relevant information including the number and categories of the employees likely to be affected and the period over which the terminations are intended to be carried out. - 33.3 Redundancy Pay - 33.3.1 This sub-clause shall apply where an employee is terminated due to redundancy.
-Council shall be exempt from the operation of this sub-clause where the employee concerned has been offered, but has refused to accept, an alternative position within the Council's organisation structure of comparable skill and accountability levels and remuneration no less than the position previously held by the employee. - 33.3.2 In addition to any required period of notice, and subject to sub-clause 32.5 of this clause, the employee shall be entitled to the following table.
+Where a decision has been made to terminate employees, Council shall notify Centrelink as soon as possible giving relevant information including the number and categories of the employees likely to be affected and the period over which the terminations are intended to be carried out.

+- 34.3 Redundancy Pay - 34.3.1 This sub-clause shall apply where an employee is terminated due to redundancy.
+Council shall be exempt from the operation of this sub-clause where the employee concerned has been offered, but has refused to accept, an alternative position within the Council's organisation structure of comparable skill and accountability levels and remuneration no less than the position previously held by the employee. - 34.3.2 In addition to any required period of notice, and subject to sub-clause 34.5 of this clause, the employee shall be entitled to the following table.
 The redundancy entitlement shall be calculated on a "pro rata" basis by applying the employee's actual completed service in years/months/weeks.
 For example, an employee with two years and six months service will be entitled to receive nine weeks' pay plus an additional two weeks pro rata pay of the three year entitlement.